cg-tuwien/Auto-Vk/README.md

 If the buffer was created with `avk::memory_usage::device`, the fill operation is an asynchronous operation and a different synchronization strategy is required.
 The most straight forward to be used would be `avk::sync::wait_idle()` where the device waits for idle, meaning that the fill operation must also be completed when `wait_idle()` returns.

+# Owning Resources or Move-Only Types

+Many of the types used are implemented as _move-only_ types because they represent resources.
+Such types are wrapped in the `avk::owning_resource<T>` class and may only be moved to other locations.

+For example, images are implemented as such types.
+The type returned by `myRoot.create_image` is `avk::image`, which is a typedef to `avk::owning_resource<avk::image_t>`.
+I.e. the concrete image's functionality is implemented within class `avk::image_t`.

+Whenever temporary and non-ownership-transferring access to such types is sufficient, you will see the function or method taking a parameter of the form `const T&` or similar.
+For the case of `avk::owning_resource<avk::image_t>`, such a parameter would have the type `const image_t&`.
+Usage is simple, however, since `avk::owning_resource<T>` has implicit cast operators to `const T&`, `T&`, `const T*`, and `T*`.

+If you need to have **multiple owners** of a resource type, you can use `avk::owning_resource<T>::enable_shared_ownership` which will move the resource internally into a shared pointers.
+Storing resources in shared pointers is not the default because it would violate a core principle of C++, namely "don't pay for what you're not using".
+There is no point in making a heap allocation if an object could spend its lifetime on the stack.

+# Sync

+Synchronization by the means of
+* waiting for idle,
+* semaphores, and
+* pipeline barriers
+is currently implemented in class `avk::sync`.
+Many functions/method which perform asynchronous operations take `avk::sync` parameters to allow modification of the synchronization strategy.

+_Attention:_ `avk::sync` is ugly and is subject to change.
+Expect breaking changes soon.